-Rules on data protection and privacy
+Article 10 Rules on data protection and privacy

-- 1. Data that constitute personal data within the meaning of Article 4, point (1), of Regulation (EU) 2016/679, shall be processed pursuant to this Directive only insofar as such processing is necessary for the performance of ITS applications, services and actions identified in Annex I in view of ensuring road safety or security, and enhanced traffic, mobility or incident management. - 2.
-Where specifications adopted pursuant to Article 6 concern the processing of data that are personal data as defined in Article 4, point (1) of Regulation (EU) 2016/679 , they shall lay down the categories of those data and provide for appropriate personal data protection safeguards pursuant to Regulation (EU) 2016/679 and Directive 2002/58/EC.
-In that case, the impact assessment referred to in Article 6(7) shall include an analysis of the impact of such processing on the protection of natural persons with regard to the processing of personal data. - 3.
-Where anonymisation is technical feasible and the purposes of data processing can be achieved with anonymised data, anonymised data shall be used.
+- Data that constitute personal data as defined in Article 4, point (1), of Regulation (EU) 2016/679 of the European Parliament and of the Council shall be processed pursuant to this Directive only insofar as such processing is necessary for the performance of ITS applications, services and actions identified in Annex I of this Directive with a view to ensuring road safety or security, and enhanced traffic, mobility or incident management. - 2.
+Where specifications adopted pursuant to Article 6 concern the processing of data that are personal data as defined in Article 4, point (1), of Regulation (EU) 2016/679, they shall lay down the categories of those data and provide for appropriate personal data protection safeguards pursuant to Regulation (EU) 2016/679 and Directive 2002/58/EC.
+In such cases, the impact assessment referred to in Article 6(7) of this Directive shall include an analysis of the impact of such processing on the protection of natural persons with regard to the processing of personal data. - 3.
+Where anonymisation is technically feasible, and the purposes of data processing can be achieved with anonymised data, anonymised data shall be used.

-4. Where anonymisation is technically not feasible, or the purposes of data processing cannot be achieved with anonymised data, the data shall be pseudonymised where technically feasible and where those purposes can be achieved with the use of pseudonymised data.

-Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 4.5.2016, p.
-1).;'

-(12) The following Article 10a is inserted:
+- 4. Where anonymisation is not technically feasible, or the purposes of data processing cannot be achieved with anonymised data, data shall be pseudonymised, provided that pseudonymisation is technically feasible and the purposes of data processing can be achieved with the use of pseudonymised data. - Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 4.5.2016, p.
+1).;' - (12) the following article is inserted:

-'Article 10a

-EU C-ITS security credential management system
+Article 10a EU C-ITS security credential management system

-The specifications for the priority area referred to in Article 2(1), point (d), to be adopted by the Commission in the exercise of its powers pursuant to Article 6(8), shall lay down the EU C-ITS security credential management system referred to in point 4.3 of Annex I. The following roles of that system shall be specified:
+The specifications for the priority area referred to in Article 2(1), point (d), to be adopted by the Commission in the exercise of its powers pursuant to Article 6(8), shall cover the EU C-ITS security credential management system referred to in point 4.3 of Annex I. The specifications for that system shall lay down the duties of the following roles:

-- (a) C-ITS certificate policy authority;

-- (b) C-ITS trust list manager;
+- (a) C-ITS certificate policy authority; - (b) C-ITS trust list manager;

-- (c) C-ITS point of contact.
+(c) C-ITS point of contact.

-The Commission shall be responsible for ensuring that those roles are executed.;'
+The Commission shall be responsible for ensuring that the duties of those roles are executed.';